Award for critical care physicians at the Emden Clinic

 Successful therapies for severe blood poisoning are widely recognized internationally

-The therapy of severe blood poisoning – termed Sepsis – is one of the specialties of intensive care at the Klinikum Emden.
+The therapy of severe blood poisoning – termed Sepsis – is one of the specialties of critical care at the Klinikum Emden.
 The Department of Anaesthesiology and Intensive Care Medicine under the direction of chief physician Dr. med.
 Klaus Kogelmann has long been represented at international congresses with his own work and together with the German working group SepNet (Competence Network Sepsis).
 For example, at the 7th International Sepsis Congress in Weimar in September, a presentation on the subject of “Blood purification in sepsis” (Cytosorb) was presented.

-At the subsequent user meeting of the company “Cytosorbents Europe GmbH”, which sells the corresponding filters for the therapy, the work of the Emder intensive care physicians was awarded a third place.
+At the subsequent user meeting of the company “Cytosorbents Europe GmbH”, which sells the corresponding filters for the therapy, the work of the Emder critical care physicians was awarded a third place.
 The certificate became Dr. med.
 Kogelmann and senior physician Matthias Drüner has now been handed over by Uwe Gerks (Regional Sales Manager Northern Germany Cytosorbents Europe GmbH), who has traveled to Emden for this purpose.
 “Our work in Emden receives such attention, of course, honors us very much,” says the chief physician of the clinic about this award.
-This award recognizes the high level of commitment of all those involved in the severely ill patients in intensive care at the hospital.
+This award recognizes the high level of commitment of all those involved in the severely ill patients in critical care at the hospital.

 For about a year, the so-called CytoSorb therapy has been used in sepsis patients in Emden.
 In sepsis, inflammation spreads to the whole circulatory system.
 This spread of the pathogens is life-threatening, because they can get anywhere in the body, and because the immune system overreacts: Gradually, the own organs are paralyzed.
 To prevent this, CytoSorb therapy uses a special filter to redirect the patient’s blood, similar to dialysis.
 This binds some of the substances that are responsible for the excessive immune response in the body, especially the so-called cytokines.
 This is intended to alleviate the excess inflammatory response.
 Thus, the stabilization process can be promoted in the first phase of the disease.